Biden wasn’t aware for days that Defense Secretary Austin was hospitalized - KESQ

 (CNN) — President Joe Biden was not aware for days that Secretary of Defense Lloyd Austin was hospitalized, a source familiar with the matter told CNN.

-National security adviser Jake Sullivan ultimately informed Biden late Thursday afternoon, soon after Sullivan himself learned that Austin had been hospitalized, that source said.
+National security adviser Jake Sullivan ultimately informed Biden late Thursday afternoon, soon after Sullivan himself learned Austin had been hospitalized, the source said.
 Austin was admitted to the hospital on New Year’s Day due to complications from an elective surgery.

 The Pentagon announced the hospitalization Friday.
 Austin issued his first statement Saturday, five days after being admitted to the hospital, saying he could have done a “better job” of notifying the public.